Website Analytics for Your Business

 • Where are my site visitors arriving from?

-• What do users do while they’re visiting my site?
+• What actions are users taking while visiting my site?

 • Are visitors completing important goals such as purchases or form submissions?